ufs-community/ufs-srweather-app/docs/UsersGuide/source/SSHIntro.rst

    cat id_rsa.pub

-SSH into a Remote Machine
+SSH Into a Remote Machine
 ----------------------------

 This process differs somewhat from system to system.
 However, this section provides general guidance.